jasonkuehl/jasonkuehl/README.md

-<h3>Hi there! 👋
-<br>I'm Jason Kuehl
+<br>Hello!
+I'm Jason Kuehl
-<br>I'm Infrastructure Engineer with expert knowlege of both cloud and data center infrastructure  </h3>
+<br>Maker, Cosplayer, and Infra Guy  </h5>

-<h3> <a href="https://links.stephenajulu.com">Links</a> • <a href="https://jasonkuehl.com.com">Website</a> • <a href="https://jason-kuehl.creator-spring.com/?">Shop</a> • <a href="https://www.buymeacoffee.com/rcgfxDE">Beer me</a></h4>
+<h5> <a href="https://links.stephenajulu.com">Links</a> • <a href="https://jasonkuehl.com.com">Website</a> • <a href="https://jason-kuehl.creator-spring.com/?">Shop</a> • <a href="https://www.buymeacoffee.com/rcgfxDE">Beer me</a></h4>

-<h3><br>I’m currently a Principal Infrastructure Engineer at Rue Gilt Groupe, with previous experience with SessionM, Virgin Pulse, Airadigm, and others.
+<h5><br>I’m currently a Principal Infrastructure Engineer at Rue Gilt Groupe, with previous experience with SessionM, Virgin Pulse, Airadigm, and others.
 My background is in data center operations, and I changed to the cloud when I moved to Boston.
 I consider myself an expert in data center and cloud operations, as I can bridge the gap between these two worlds and offer solutions for both.

 My skills and experiences are all information technology-related, including networking, Wireless, Ops, Security, Infra as Code, project management, cloud platforms, and data centers.